MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-binary-classification-with-microsoftml.md

 ## Prerequisites

-Before you begin this QuickStart, have the following ready:

-+ An instance of [Anaconda and the microsoftml package installed](../install/python-libraries-interpreter.md) on your local machine.
-This package requires a connection to Machine Learning Server.

-+ An instance of [Machine Learning Server ](../what-is-machine-learning-server.md) installed with the Python option.
+Before you begin this QuickStart, have an instance of [Machine Learning Server ](../what-is-machine-learning-server.md) installed with the Python option.

 ## Example code